EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/90_how-to-allow-users-to-pay-kv-table.md

 ## Summary

-In conclusion, the above instructions show how to pay for the resources needed to store data in a `Key-Value Table` (`kv table`).
+In conclusion, the above instructions show how to create an action which requires the user to pay for the resources needed to store data in a `Key-Value Table` (`kv table`).

 ## Next Steps